PCIAI/pcai-sandbox/README.md

 ****Updated 6/7/2023
 PC.AI exchange will first check if the sending wallet address is in the list of receiving wallets.
 If it is, then the transaction will be allowed.
 If it is not, then the code will check if the sending wallet IP matches the login IP.
 If it does, then the transaction will be allowed.
 If it does not, then the transaction will be blocked.

+**Note: Code must not be changed to malaciously change rules and functions as all ip address and metadata is logged.
+The Code is Open Sourced to everyone